arcazj/openbexi_timeline/README.md

 <img src="https://raw.githubusercontent.com/arcazj/openbexi_timeline/master/doc/openbexi_timeline_space_exploration_body.PNG" />

-# Contributing and supporting
-Support this project and become a contributor.
-The purpose of this repository is to continue to evolve the Openbexi Timeline core, making it faster, fixing bugs and adding more features.
+# Contribution & Support
+We invite you to support this project by becoming a contributor.
+The aim of this repository is to continually refine OpenBEXI Timeline, enhancing its performance, resolving bugs, and incorporating additional features.

-# Copyright and license
+# Copyright and Licensing
-openbexi_timeline is licensed under the GNU General Public License v3.0.

-Permissions of this strong copyleft license are conditioned on making available complete source code of licensed works and modifications, which include larger works using a licensed work, under the same license.
-Copyright and license notices must be preserved.
-Contributors provide an express grant of patent rights.
+Copyright and Licensing OpenBEXI_Timeline is licensed under the widely-used Apache License, Version 2.0.
+This license permits free use, modification, and distribution of the software, as long as the original copyright and license notices are retained.
+Contributors also explicitly grant patent rights under this license.